alexelash/personal-website/_projects/districtbuilder.md

     layout: 'text-only'
     title: 'Marketing website'
     desc: |
       All of this was applied to the application and DistrictBuilder marketing website, the latter of which required a full overhaul.
 Working with my marketing colleagues, I focused on ensuring that this new web page would appeal to our target audience.
-Knowing that this is a pretty niche application, we also needed to explain how DistrictBuilder helps combat gerrymandering.
+Knowing that this is a niche web application, we also needed to explain how DistrictBuilder helps combat gerrymandering.
   - type: 'grid'
     layout: 'stacked'
     visual: